 In addition to her extensive classroom experience, Mimi has been involved with educational programming for over ten years, working as a Grade Level Advisor at Stella K. Abraham High School, programming staff at Michlelet NCSY, chinuch and special programming staff at Camp Kaylie, and most recently as Student Activities Coordinator of Ida Crown Jewish Academy in Skokie, IL.

 Mimi earned a B.A. in Judaic Studies and Biology from Yeshiva University and a M.S. in Jewish Education from Azrieli Graduate School.
 She is currently a doctoral candidate in Jewish Educational Leadership and Innovation at Azrieli.

-Mimi is thrilled to bring her passion and experience to Naaleh High School for Girls and is looking forward to moving with her family to Bergenfield this summer!
+Mimi lives in Bergenfield with her family, and is thrilled to bring her passion and experience to Naaleh High School for Girls!

 Dr. Ruth Glasser